Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Click this button to add the selected attribute(s) to the variant set.
 This button is only displayed if the checkbox of at least one attribute is selected.

 - [ADD AND GO BACK]
   Click this button to add the selected attribute(s) to the variant set.
 This button is only displayed if the checkbox of at least one attribute is selected.
 The *Add defining attributes* view is closed.
-The defining attributes are displayed in the box *Attributes (defining)*.
+The defining attributes are displayed in the *Changeable attributes* box.

 The list displays all available changeable attributes.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.